Rules

 Article 6 – Termination and Withdrawal from Membership

-6.01 Membership of CHI ceases in the following cases:
+- Membership of CHI ceases in the following cases:

-• The member ceases to be a member of the ICA or loses any other condition of eligibility as set out in Article 3 above;
+- the member ceases to be a member of the ICA or loses any other condition of eligibility as set out in Article 3 above;

-• The member is expelled under the provisions of Article 6.03 below.
+- the member is expelled under the provisions of Article 6.03 below.

 6.02 A member of the CHI that decides to withdraw from membership should communicate its decision by writing to CHI Executive Committee and or the Secretary-General with a copy to the ICA central office.
 Cessation of membership is immediate on the date of such communication.

-Constituent Bodies
+Bodies

 Article 7 – Authorities

-Article 8 – Plenary
+Article 8 – Assembly

-8.02 Each Member under Articles 3.01 and 3.02 above is entitled to appoint one (1) voting representative to the Plenary.
+8.02 Each Member under Articles 3.01 and 3.02 above is entitled to appoint one (1) voting representative to the Assembly.
 Each Member who has voting rights can attend the meeting by proxy.
 Proxy can be given in writing or by e-mail to CHI no later than 14 days prior to the meeting.
 Associates under Article 3.03 are not entitled to voting representatives.

 Article 9 – Board of Directors

 9.01 The Board of CHI will consist of a President, a Vice President, a Treasurer and twelve (12) other board members.
-Except as provided for under Article 9.03 (b) below, all board positions are directly elected at duly constituted Plenary meetings from among the voting representatives appointed by the Members.
+Except as provided for under Article 9.03 (b) below, all board positions are directly elected at duly constituted Assembly meetings from among the voting representatives appointed by the Members.

-9.04 If a Member gives notice in writing that a director is no longer its representative to CHI, that director will be deemed to have resigned from the Board.
+9.04 If a Member gives notice in writing that a Director is no longer its representative to CHI, that Director will be deemed to have resigned from the Board.

-9.05 A director who is absent without leave from three (3) consecutive meetings will be deemed to have resigned from the Board.
+9.05 A Director who is absent without leave from three (3) consecutive meetings will be deemed to have resigned from the Board.

 9.06 If a director of the Board is unable to attend a meeting of the Board, a substitute from the same organisation may attend in their place but will not have the right to vote.